Elections in the United Kingdom: In person

 Village hall converted into a polling station for the 2010 United Kingdom general election.

 Polling stations (also known as polling places) are open from 7am to 10pm on polling day.
 Voters receive a poll card from the returning officer at their local authority with details of their allocated polling place.
 They are not required to show their poll card (unless they are an anonymous elector) but following the passing of the Elections Act 2022, one piece of photographic ID (current or expired) must be presented at the polling station at general elections in the whole United Kingdom, as well as local elections in England.
-This was already the case in Northern Ireland prior to the 2022 act, where any one of the following types of ID is valid - a NI Electoral Identity Card, a photographic NI or GB or other EEA driving licence, a British or other EU passport, a Translink 60+ SmartPass, a Translink Senior SmartPass, a Translink Blind Person's SmartPass or a Translink War Disabled SmartPass.
+This was already the case in Northern Ireland prior to the 2022 act, where any one of the following types of ID was valid - a NI Electoral Identity Card, a photographic NI or GB or other EEA driving licence, a British or other EU passport, a Translink 60+ SmartPass, a Translink Senior SmartPass, a Translink Blind Person's SmartPass or a Translink War Disabled SmartPass.
+Now, in all of the UK, valid ID forms are a British or other EU passport, a photographic UK or other EEA driving licence, a PASS card, a Blue Badge, a Biometric residence permit, a defence identity card, an HM Armed Forces Veteran Card, a British or EEA National identity card, a NI Electoral Identity Card, a Voter Authority Certificate, and an Anonymous Elector’s Document.

 At 7am when the poll opens, the presiding officer must show the empty ballot box to those who are present inside the polling station, before closing and sealing it.